 Information contained in this toolkit has been gleaned from partner agencies who have documented experiences/guidance documents on Early Warning Systems in the Caribbean.

-This toolkit will be dynamic and will comprise five sections namely:
+This toolkit is dynamic and comprises 5 sections namely:

 Development of this toolkit was initiated through the “Strengthening Resilience and Coping Capacities in the Caribbean through Integrated Early Warning Systems” (EWS) initiative funded by the European Union Humanitarian Aid Department.